tomaspm98/SGI/tp3/README.md

 ### Shaders

-We have designed 2 shaders: one to make an obstacle pulsate, and another that gives a slightly relief to an image.
-We applied the first one to our "manual" desgined object, that has a cylinder geometry to represent a pillar, and that pulsates over time.
-The 2nd shader we ended up by using on a advertising panel, making the car have a little of relief.
+We have designed 2 shaders: one to make an obstacle pulsate, and another that gives a slight relief to an image.
+We applied the first one to our "manual" designed object, which has a cylinder geometry to represent a pillar, that pulsates over time.
+The 2nd shader we ended up by using on an advertising panel, gave the car a little relief.

 They are implemented on the folder shaders.

 ### Particles

-We implemented a system of particles to simulate fireworks, when the race finished and the podium is presented.
+We implemented a system of particles to simulate fireworks when the race finished and the podium was presented.
-For that, we got inspired on the tutorial the teachers made available, and we made some changes to fit our personal requirements.
+For that, we got inspired by the tutorial the teachers made available, and we made some changes to fit our requirements.
 The code for that is on the class [MyFirework.js](./MyFirework.js)